joshhornby/joshhornby.github.io/_drafts/2025-06-02-composable-first-reusable-forever.md

 Historical detour – trace composability from UNIX pipes → object composition → functional programming (higher-order functions) → micro-services and cloud functions.
 Each epoch reveals the same pattern: small contracts, clear interfaces.

-The mathematics behind it – briefly introduce category theory’s “composition” and “morphisms” to give intellectual heft without scaring novices.
+The mathematics behind it – briefly introduce category theory's "composition" and "morphisms" to give intellectual heft without scaring novices.

-Design heuristics – SOLID’s Single Responsibility and Interface Segregation as composability levers; show how “do one thing well” leads to easier remixing.
+Design heuristics – SOLID's Single Responsibility and Interface Segregation as composability levers; show how "do one thing well" leads to easier remixing.

 Case study carousel –